-The Mission of the City of Springfield's Solid Waste Management Division is to provide an Integrated Solid Waste Management System for Springfield and Greene County that is environmentally sound and economically feasible which represents a long-term solution to preserve the natural resources of the region for present and future generations.
+The Environmental Services Solid Waste Division integrates various programs and services to help manage and reduce Springfield’s waste stream.
+This is accomplished through the Integrated Solid Waste Management System which includes multiple facilities, education and market development programs.
+This environmentally sound and economically feasible system represents a long-term solution to preserve the natural resources of the region for present and future generations.

 The Springfield Sanitary Landfill provides efficient, reliable, and environmentally secure disposal of municipal solid wastes and other non-hazardous materials.
-Springfield is continuing to focus on reducing its solid waste stream through precycling, recylcling, reuse, and numerous other means; however, the Springfield Sanitary Landfill remains a vital part of the solid waste management plain in Springfield.
+Although Springfield continues to focus on reducing its solid waste stream through precycling, recycling, reuse, and numerous other means; the Springfield Sanitary Landfill remains a vital part of our solid waste management plan.

 THE SYSTEM & YOU: ISWMS is more than a bunch of letters